lynk-design/lynk/docs/getting-started/usage.md

 If you're new to custom elements, often referred to as "web components," this section will familiarize you with how to use them.

-## Properties
+## Attributes & Properties

-Most components have properties that can be set using attributes.
+Many components have properties that can be set using attributes.
 For example, buttons accept a `size` attribute that maps to the `size` property which dictates the button's size.

 ```html
 <lynk-button size="small">Click me</lynk-button>